 In just two weeks, rehearsals will start for local theatre associate LUNG Theatre‘s production of ‘Who Cares’, a show that follows the lives of four young carers living in Salford.

 Taking place over a school day, the show exposes and explains the different problems young carers face day-to-day.

 ‘Who Cares‘ has been produced in partnership with Salford Carers Centre and The Lowry Theatre to spread awareness of the issues faced by these young adults and to provide a platform to express themselves.

 View this post on Instagram

 Salford Carers Centre defines a ‘young carer’ as someone who provides unpaid care and support for a friend or family member, who has become dependent on them due to a disability, mental health problems long term illness, or substance misuse.

 Based at the Gaddum Centre, the organisation provides personal support, services and social opportunities for young carers in the Salford area.
-However, the centre reached out to LUNG Theatre in order to create a new way of spreading awareness.
+It reached out to LUNG Theatre to create a new way of spreading awareness.

-Matt Woodhead, the writer and director of the show, said: “The Lowry and Salford Young Carers service have a really strong relationship.
-They’re always interested in finding ways in which they can use arts projects as a way for raising more awareness about young carers and giving young carers the opportunity to express themselves through theatre projects and different kind of art forms”.
+Writer and director Matt Woodhead said: “The Lowry and Salford Young Carers service have a really strong relationship.
+They’re always interested in finding ways in which they can use arts projects as a way for raising more awareness about young carers and giving young carers the opportunity to express themselves through theatre projects and different kind of art forms.”

 Only a week to go until rehearsals for #WhoCaresTour, & so it’s the perfect time to announce our wonderful cast: